Chair: Sheri E. Berman

-Professors: Sheri E. Berman, Alexander A. Cooley, Paula A. Franzese (Visiting), Xiaobo Lu, Kimberly Marten
+Professors: Severine Autesserre, Sheri E. Berman, Alexander A. Cooley, Paula A. Franzese (Visiting), Xiaobo Lu, Kimberly Marten

 Associate Professors: Ayten Gündoğdu, Michael G. Miller, Eduardo Moncada (Tow Associate Professor of Political Science)